 | Falling or rolling objects | I/75 C/75 | Toe protection mark | S1, S2, S3 |

-| Electrical shock risk in dry conditions | EH | Electric shock resistance mark | ESD and antistatic are equipment focused |
+| Electrical shock risk in dry conditions | EH | Electric shock resistance mark | ESD and antistatic categories serve different purposes |

 | Nails and sharp scrap underfoot | PR | Puncture resistant mark | S1P, S3 |

-| Top of foot impact | Mt | Metatarsal protection mark | Met protection add on |
+| Top-of-foot impact | Mt | Metatarsal protection mark | Met protection add-on |

-| Wet or oily floors | Slip resistant outsole | Slip resistance marking | SR, SRC |
+| Wet or oily floors | Slip-resistant outsole | Slip resistance marking | SR, SRC |

 FAQ